operating-agreementschecklistpartnership-taxLLC

 I audit ten sections every time I review an operating agreement.
 Entity classification and allocation method are just the beginning.
 The full review covers capital account maintenance, preferred return classification, liability and debt provisions, profits interest language, tax distribution requirements, sponsor fee treatment, unreimbursed partner expenses, and tax election authority.

-Each section targets a specific area where the operating agreement either supports or undermines the tax return.
-Most agreements have at least two or three material deficiencies from a tax perspective.
-The fix is usually an amendment drafted by counsel who understands the tax provisions, not just the liability protections.
+Each section targets a specific area where the operating agreement and the tax return need to be in sync.
+Most agreements have at least two or three areas that are worth reviewing from a tax perspective.
+The fix is usually an amendment drafted by counsel who understands the tax provisions as well as the liability protections.

 The printable checklist bundle includes line-item detail for all ten sections, with specific items to look for, cross-references to the relevant regulations, and a scoring rubric you can hand to outside counsel.
 It is designed as a self-audit tool before your next filing season.